 Having a spouse or children when you join the military can have some benefits, but it's not all fun and games.
 Strong notes some distinct cons to military life with a family.

 As you would expect, deployment is hard on a family.
 One or both parents are separated from their children for a distinct period.
 However, coming home from deployment is also hard on the family.
 Reintegrating into family life and that closeness you shared before deployment takes time.
 It can also cause anxiety between spouses and children as the parent reintegrates back into family life.

 Duty stations change in the military.
 According to Strong, this can happen every two to four years.
 That means children and spouses often need to move.
 This can make stability and consistency hard.
 For example, constant moves make it hard to have consistent friends for children and spouses.
 Multiple schools and classrooms can be hard for teachers, districts, and parents to build rapport with one another.

 Your work week while at home will not be typical.
 Strong states, "There are varying hours all the time."
 Therefore, it can be difficult to schedule family time since you must contend with your children's and spouse's schedules as well.
 Not having a consistent or set schedule can also lead to a breakdown in communication among family members.

 Lack of Support Systems

 When on deployment, it can be difficult for you and your family to have the support you need.
-This is especially true if you are in an area that is away from you or your spouse's family or in a different country.
-This can have not only a negative impact on you, but the stress and worry of your spouse and children have can take a psychological and even physical toll on families.
-However, the American Psychological Association notes here are ways to combat this through community programs.
+This is especially true if you are in an area that is away from you or your spouse's family, or in a different country.
+This may not only have a negative impact on you, but the stress and worry of your spouse and children can also add a psychological and even a physiological burden on the family as a whole.
+However, the American Psychological Association notes there are ways to combat this through community programs.

 Considering All Your Options